Sea-of-Lost-Souls/Tannhauser-Gate/.github/CONTRIBUTING.md

 ## Introduction

-Hello and welcome to Sea of Lost Souls' contributing page.
+Hello and welcome to Tannhauser-Gate's contributing page.
 You are here because you are curious or interested in contributing - thank you!
 Everyone is free to contribute to this project as long as they follow the simple guidelines and specifications below; at Sea of Lost Souls, we strive to maintain code stability and maintainability, and to do that, we need all pull requests to hold up to those specifications.
 It's in everyone's best interests - including yours! - if the same bug doesn't have to be fixed twice because of duplicated code.

 First things first, we want to make it clear how you can contribute (if you've never contributed before), as well as the kinds of powers the team has over your additions, to avoid any unpleasant surprises if your pull request is closed for a reason you didn't foresee.